darwinia-network/darwinia-docs-deprecated/docs/sdk/substrate-api.md

 ### Introduction

 [Darwinia.js](https://github.com/darwinia-network/darwinia.js) API library allows application developers to query Darwinia, crab, pangolin, pangoro chain and interact with the chain's substrate interfaces using JavaScript.
-In this docs, we will look into how we can use some commonly code example to interact with darwinia node using darwinia.js API library.
+In this docs, we will look into how we can use some commonly code example to interact with Darwinia node using Darwinia.js API library.

 #### Dependencies